israndy/TesSense/README.md

 # TesSense

+Noticing an error in getting GPS coordinates, this may be the new API pulling features from the undocumented one

 Charge your Tesla with surplus solar generation as detected by your Sense Energy Monitor - Full Release (12/8/23) 1.2

 TesSense logs into your Sense Energy Monitor and your Tesla account and tracks the amount of surplus